brajeshwar/brajeshwar.github.io/_posts/2021/2021-06-11-brajeshwar.com-2021.md

 <a href="https://oinam.github.io/oinam-jekyll/"><img class="medium" src="/static/2021/oinam-jekyll-cover.png" alt="Oinam Jekyll" loading="lazy"></a>

-With over 1200 posts, Jekyll Server was really slow.
+With still a lingering 1200 posts, Jekyll Server was really slow.
 It took north of `10sec` to reflect the changes.
 I even tried [Hugo](https://gohugo.io) which is super-fast.
 However, I wanted a simpler solution.
 I stuck out with Jekyll and deployed on [Github Pages](https://pages.github.com).
 Well, once the design was done, I <mark>DO NOT</mark> have to run Jekyll while writing; if I want to preview, a MarkDown previewer is enough.
 Better yet -- take a break, make tea or coffee and come back for the rendered site. ;-)

 During the early days, I wrote all sorts of crap.
 Many a blog post could have been a tweet but then, there was no [Twitter](https://twitter.com/brajeshwar).